-GC administers the pre-ACT and pre-SAT to grades 7 - 10.
-The Orleans-Hanna algebra diagnostic test is given to seventh graders near the end of the second semester to help in determining math placement.
+GC administers the pre-ACT 8/9, pre-ACT, and pre-SAT to grades 8 - 10 and Iowa Assessment to 7th grade.
+The Orleans-Hanna algebra diagnostic test is given to seventh graders near the end of the second semester to help in confirming math placement.
 All Juniors will take the PSAT.
 Sophomores and freshmen are allowed to take the PSAT for a nominal fee.